syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Formatting.md

 {% endhighlight %}

-_UnMerge_
+### Unmerge

 You can also unmerge the merged cells in SfSpreadsheet.

-For unmerging the cells in SfSpreadsheet, you need to clear the coveredcell from the SpreadsheetGrid and unmerge the range using UnMerge () method in XlsIO.
+For unmerging the cells in SfSpreadsheet, you need to clear the [CoveredCells](http://help.syncfusion.com/cr/cref_files/wpf/sfspreadsheet/topic2567.html) from the SpreadsheetGrid and unmerge the range using [UnMerge](http://help.syncfusion.com/cr/cref_files/wpf/xlsio/topic3461.html) method in XlsIO.
 Also to update the view, you need to invalidate the cells in the SpreadsheetGrid

 {% highlight c# %}